Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_dev.rst

 5. Set up the database
 ----------------------

-Running this command creates an empty SQLite MegaQC database file in the installation directory called ``megaqc.db``
+Running this command creates an empty SQLite UltraQC database file in the installation directory called ``ultraqc.db``

 .. code:: bash

-   megaqc initdb
+   ultraqc initdb

-6. Start megaqc
+6. Start ultraqc
 ---------------

-Start MegaQC.
+Start UltraQC.

 .. code:: bash

-   megaqc run
+   ultraqc run

-You will have to run the rest of these commands **in another terminal window**, because ``megaqc run`` blocks the terminal.
+You will have to run the rest of these commands **in another terminal window**, because ``ultraqc run`` blocks the terminal.

 7. Setup your access key
 ------------------------

--  Login to MegaQC in your browser by browsing to http://localhost:5000/register/ (the port might differ, it will depend on what was output in the ``megaqc run`` stage previously
+-  Login to UltraQC in your browser by browsing to http://localhost:5000/register/ (the port might differ, it will depend on what was output in the ``ultraqc run`` stage previously
 -  Once registered, visit http://localhost:5000/users/multiqc_config and
    follow the instructions there to configure your access token in ``~/.multiqc_config.yaml``.
--  Note: if you you’d rather not pollute your home directory, you can instead name the file ``multiqc_config.yaml`` and place it in the current (MegaQC) directory.
-However, you will then have to run ``megaqc upload`` from that directory each time
+-  Note: if you you’d rather not pollute your home directory, you can instead name the file ``multiqc_config.yaml`` and place it in the current (UltraQC) directory.
+However, you will then have to run ``ultraqc upload`` from that directory each time

 8. Load test data
 -----------------